-To the Board of Directors Mid-Michigan Area Cable Communication Consortium Mt.
+To the Board of Directors of the Mid-Michigan Area Cable Communication Consortium Mt.
 Pleasant, Michigan

-We have audited the financial statements of the governmental activities and general fund of the Mid-Michigan Area Cable Communication Consortium (the "Consortium") for the year ended December 31, 2020.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated February 24, 2021.
+We have audited the financial statements of the governmental activities and the major fund of the Mid-Michigan Area Cable Communication Consortium (the "Consortium") for the year ended December 31, 2021.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated March 8, 2022.
 Professional standards also require that we communicate to you the following information related to our audit.